 After assessing the Relief Options and other issues contained in the PD, the RPC submitted the following recommendations to the CISC and CRTC:

-The Relief Method should be a Distributed Overlay of a new NPA Code in Toronto, Ontario NPA 416/437/647;
+The Relief Method should be a Distributed Overlay of a new NPA Code on Toronto, Ontario NPA 416/437/647 in accordance with the Canadian NPA Relief Planning Guideline;

-The Relief NPA Code for NPA 7416/437/647 should be NPA 942 as per Telecom Decision CRTC 2020-35 and;
+The Relief NPA Code for NPA 416/437/647, in accordance with the Telecom Decision CRTC 2017-38, should be 942; and,

 The Relief Date should be 26 April 2025 to provide Carriers and customers with advanced notification and sufficient lead-time to implement relief in NPA 416/437/647.

 Map of NPA 416/437/647

-The 416/437/647 Numbering Plan Area (NPA) consists of the single Exchange Area of Toronto, province of Ontario.
+The 416/437/647 Numbering Plan Area (NPA) consists of the single Exchange Area of Toronto.

 Dial Plan Impacts